rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-First of all we create simple structure type `A`.
+First of all, we create simple structure type `A`.
 We add two methods
 to it `add()` and `get()`.
-Notice that this methods receive struct
+Notice that these methods receive struct
 copy as their receiver argument.
 We call `add()` method.
 And
 then `get()` method.
-As you may expect output of this program is `2`.
+As you may expect the output of this program is `2`.
 This is because
-`add()` method modifies copy of our struct not our original struct.
+`add()` method modifies the copy of our struct not our original struct.

 So the conclusion, of when to utilize struct as receiver type, is
 to use it when you don't want to allow any modifications of your
 original object.

 Note that when your struct contains reference as one of its
-members, then despite the fact that we pass struct as copy
+members, then despite the fact that we pass a struct as copy
 the reference is the same.
 Another example illustrates it.

 ```go